-FREE SHIPPING ON ORDERS OF $100 OR MORE IN CONTINENTAL USA
+FREE SHIPPING ON ORDERS OF $100 OR MORE IN CONTIGUOUS USA

 Other great products that you may also want our Kaizen Foam Frame, Kaizen Knife, Kaizen Foam Scraper, Kaizen Hot Knife, Kaizen Foam Sled, Kaizen Foam Spinners, or Long Nose Markers.

 If shipping rates are too expensive please visit our dealer locator to see if a dealer near you carries Kaizen Foam.

 Kaizen Foam Dimensions are 24"x48" plus/minus 1".
 Tolerances are unavoidable in foam products due to shrinkage and compression during storage and shipping.